Yubo-Huang/RL-based-WindFarmControl/README.md

 ## Plot

 `plot.py` shows the method how to plot figures in the paper according to the outputs of `train.py` file.
-`figure` directory includes the figures in the paper
+`figures` directory includes the figures in the paper